 9. Spam is forbidden on Opera Lively, and will get you immediately and permanently banned.
 Advertising sites and products related to opera and classical music may be tolerated, depending on whether or not the poster is truly interested in contributing to our discussions, or merely doing so for self promotion.
 The common situation of a brand new member whose first post tries to push some product on us or tries to divert our members' traffic to some web site is frowned upon, and such posts may be removed or edited.
 Regular contributing members who want to promote some classical music-related item or site, however, may be allowed to do so, at the staff's discretion.

 10. The administrator of this site, the moderation team, and the members of the Journalistic Department are trusted extensions of the site owner.
 They have been selected for a reason, and one of the requirements here is that members treat them with civility.
 They are performing hard work for free, and their actions intend to keep this place safe and pleasant, for the good of our online community.
 Often members get angry when they are the object of moderation actions.
 In no circumstance insults to Opera Lively and the staff will be tolerated.
 No public comments about moderation actions are allowed.
-If members are upset with moderation actions, there are *only two* acceptable remedies - the use of the Contact Us feature, or a private message to either Almaviva the site owner or Schigolch the site administrator.
-While both the owner and the administrator have the power to cancel infractions and penalties, their decision on appeal is final and not subject to further challenge.
+If members are upset with moderation actions, there are *only two* acceptable remedies - the use of the Contact Us feature, or a private message to Luiz Gazzola (Almaviva) the site owner and administrator.
+While the owner and administrator has the power to cancel infractions and penalties, his decision on appeal is final and not subject to further challenge.
 Moderation actions are a private matter between the staff and the member.
 If a member receives a warning or infraction and then publicly complains about it, another and more severe infraction will be immediately issued.

 11. While off-topic discussions are permitted, they are only allowed in the specific forum that has been set up for this purpose.
 That area will be as closely moderated as any other, and all these TOS apply to it as well.